hibernate/in.relation.to/_data/people/JanSchatteman.md

 gravatar_hash: 03915ffa1bcfe4ecafd484719a3cc945
 active: true
 ---
-I'm a member of the Hibernate Team at Red Hat.
+I'm a member of the Hibernate Team at IBM.